ArthurDassier/aws_k8s/kubernetes/gitlab-runner/README.md

   [runners.cache]
 ```

 Above is the configuration that Gitlab created when we registered the runner.
-I redacted my token for security purposes and renamed it to [TOKEN].
+You must retrive the [RUNNER NAME] and the [TOKEN].
 Copy this token and make sure not to lose it, as it is the only way to authenticate the newly registered Runner to Gitlab.
 Once properly stored, it is safe to shutdown and remove the Docker instance.

-Replace the token inside `gitlab-runner-confi.yaml` then, run these commands:
+Replace the runner name and the token inside `gitlab-runner-config.yaml` then, run these commands:

 ```
 kubectl create namespace gitlab-runner kubectl apply -R -f .
 ```

-The Runner should be deployed to Kubernetes and it should accept jobs now.
+The Runner should be deployed to Kubernetes!

+Once the runner is register you should edit it in GitLab and uncheck:
+`Indicates whether this runner can pick jobs without tags`, otherwise untagged jobs are stuck in pending mode.

 Check if it's working properly:

 ```
 kubectl get pods --namespace gitlab-runner
 ```

+It should accept jobs now.
+Happy development!

 ## Stack